 Fourth, viscosity, surface tension and density is an important factor in drop size, and the temperture of the dispensed liquid impacts viscosity.
 See Variation in the volume of lubricating eyedrops available in the brazilian market, 2017

-And there are other, less impactful factors, such as how hard the bottle is squeezed, which impacts how quickly the drop is formed, for example.
+And there are other, less impacting factors, such as how hard the bottle is squeezed, which impacts how quickly the drop is formed, for example.

 Minimizing Drop Volume Variation